Skip to content

 Name Type Description

-cpu-usage Percentage The overall cpu usage.
-This is (100 - idle).
+cpu-usage Percentage The overall CPU usage (100 - idle - nice).

-interrupts Continous Counter Number of interrupts since boot.
+interrupts Continuous Counter Number of interrupts since boot.

-nice Percentage Time spent by niced (prioritized) processes executing in user mode; this also includes guest_nice time.
+nice Percentage Time spent by niced (prioritized) processes executing in user mode.

-soft_interrupts Continous Counter Number of software interrupts since boot.
+soft_interrupts Continuous Counter Number of software interrupts since boot.

-steal Percentage Linux 2.6.11+; Percentage of time a virtual CPU waits for a real CPU while the hypervisor is servicing another virtual processor.
+steal Percentage Time a virtual CPU waits for a real CPU while the hypervisor is servicing another virtual processor (Linux 2.6.11+).

 Credits, License